MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/call-recording.md

 - **Validation** that the maintenance and repair process was completed correctly.
 - **Training material** for their workers.

-This feature is only available for **one-to-one calls between a Remote Assist user and a Teams desktop user**.
+This feature is only available for **one-to-one calls between a Remote Assist user and a Teams desktop user**, ***not a Teams mobile user***.
 Only the Remote Assist user can start and stop a call recording.
 After the call recording ends, it is automatically uploaded to **Microsoft Stream**.
 After the recording is uploaded, all call participants can access it via their Remote Assist mobile call text chat or the Microsoft Teams chat.
-The Remote Assist mobile user, who started the call recording, can also see it in their Microsoft Stream videos folder.
+The Remote Assist mobile user, who started the call recording, can also see it in their Microsoft Stream videos folder [here](https://web.microsoftstream.com/studio/videos).

 ## How it works